retched/ZC-USPSRestful/README.md

 SORT OF.
 You don't have the convert anything, but depending on the version of ZenCart you are running, you must make a configuration change.

 - Running ZenCart 2.0.0 and newer?
 You must make sure that your settings in Shipping/Packaging are correct BEFORE installing the module.
 Namely "Shipping Weight Units" and "Shipping Dimension Units".
 - Running ZenCart 1.5.8 or older?
 You must make a file edit to `/includes/modules/shipping/usps.php`.
-Around lines 48 and 54, you will see two constant defines that can be edited.
+Around lines 45 and 51, you will see two constant defines that can be edited.
 Simply follow the instructions there.
 Be sure to leave single quotation marks and to match the values as listed.
-(That is you must enter either `"inches"` or `"centimeters"` (case sensitive) and `kgs` or `lbs` (case sensitive, no period).)
+(That is you must enter either `"inches"` or `"centimeters"` (case sensitive) and `kgs` or `lbs` (case sensitive, and no period at the end).)

 If you have these two defines set correctly, you do not have to convert anything.
 The module will take care of everything and will convert to imperial units as necessary.